 7. Learn from local activists

 Is there an issue in your community that you care about, particularly regarding local poverty?
 Learn what local advocacy groups might already be addressing it and get involved.
 Listen to activists who have been at it for much longer than you.
 Learn about how your municipal government works to understand how you can be a more effective advocate.
-The big, sensational issues might get all the airtime, but the small, local issues often have the biggest impact!
+The big, sensational issues might get all the airtime, but small local issues often have the biggest impact!

 8. Get involved with your local church